FranxYao/franxyao.github.io/index.md

   * StyleNet for performance generation.
   * StyleNet Language Model for music composition.
   * StyleNet Variantional Inference for music composition conditioned on latent variables.

+* Natural Answer Generation with Heterogeneous Memory

+  * A QA system aims to compose answer words into sentences with information enrichment.
+  * Publication: Yao Fu and Yansong Feng, _Natural Answer Generation with Heterogeneous Memory_, to appear in NAACL-HLT 2018.

 * [Recurrent Neural Network from Scratch](https://francix.github.io/images/RNNfromScratch_fuyao.pdf)